- What is Middlesex United Way? What does Middlesex United Way do?

 United Way Worldwide is the international organization dedicated to leading the United Way movement in making a measurable impact in each community.
 Middlesex United Way pays dues of less than one penny of every dollar contributed, or less than 1% of money raised.
 The value of benefits received from United Way Worldwide, such as national government relations, free marketing and advertising support, trainings, support to national companies running campaigns, is always far more than is paid in dues and helps keep our local costs down.

 Because it’s convenient.
-Middlesex United Way offers the convenience of payroll deduction through the support of local employers, allowing employees to give a substantial annual gift through small weekly contributions.
-You may also decide to give online through our site.
+Middlesex United Way offers the convenience of payroll deduction through the support of local employers, allowing employees to give a substantial annual gift through affordable weekly contributions.

 Middlesex United Way support provides only part of the operational expenses of our funding partners.
 In other words, United Way dollars fund specific programs and initiatives of each funding partner.
 United Way does not fund the entire agency.